Adjudicative proceedings—Brief adjudicative proceedings—Certificate of registration (tax registration endorsement) revocation.

 Laundry, dry cleaning, linen and uniform supply, and self-service and coin-operated laundry services.

 Hotels, motels, boarding houses, rooming houses, resorts, summer camps, trailer camps, etc.

 Educational institutions, school districts, student organizations, and private schools.

-Hospitals, nursing homes, boarding homes, adult family homes and similar health care facilities.
+Hospitals, nursing homes, assisted living facilities, adult family homes and similar health care facilities.